actions/setup-go/README.md

     # Architecture to install (auto-detected if not specified)
     architecture: 'x64'

-    # Custom base URL for Go downloads (e.g., for mirrors or Microsoft Go)
+    # Custom base URL for Go downloads (e.g., for mirrors)
     go-download-base-url: ''
 ```
 <!-- end usage -->